-Non slip tape can provide combined uses for example safety in the dark or areas of low level lighting.
-Tapes are available with photo luminescent coatings as well as the non slip element.
-Waterproof tapes are also available for areas where there is a lot of water for example on a pool side.
+A nonslip tape can provide combined uses for example safety in the dark or areas of low-level lighting.
+Tapes are available with photoluminescent coatings as well as the nonslip element.
+Waterproof tapes are also available for areas where there is a lot of water for example on a poolside.
 These waterproof tapes are effective for walking on with shoes or barefoot.
-Finally non slips tapes which are combined with hazard warning strips.
+Finally, nonslip tapes are combined with hazard warning strips.

-Other areas of that non slip and anti slip tapes can be used are on ships and boats, skateboards, and bathroom floors.
-When fixing onto sodden timber or loose surfaces anti slip bolt down plates should be used when you want an instant and extremely durable non slip surface.
-Such plates and safety flooring tapes mean even if health and safety procedures have been overlooked in construction or if a room has been changed into an area that people are now going to be using, regulations can be easily implanted.
+Other areas where nonslip and anti-slip tapes can be used are on ships and boats, skateboards, and bathroom floors.
+When fixing onto sodden timber or loose surfaces anti-slip bolt-down plates should be used when you want an instant and extremely durable nonslip surface.
+Such plates and safety flooring tapes mean that even if health and safety procedures have been overlooked in construction or if a room has been changed into an area that people are now going to be using, regulations can be easily implanted.

-These non slip flooring tapes and plates make adhering to health and safety regulations very easy and provide essential accident prevention for employees.
-Setting out health and safety guidelines for employers and employees makes best practice of such regulations easy to understand.
-Health and safety handbooks around the workplace mean guidelines are always to hand and making employees more responsible in spotting potential hazards.
+These nonslip flooring tapes and plates make adhering to health and safety regulations very easy and provide essential accident prevention for employees.
+Setting out health and safety guidelines for employers and employees makes the best practice of such regulations easy to understand.
+Health and safety handbooks around the workplace mean guidelines are always to hand and making employees more responsible for spotting potential hazards.